 - Add this to a processor or a blender and make a coarse mixture.

 - The mixture should turn fairly dry and powdery.

-- Add green chilies, pudina, coriander leaves.
+- Add green chilies, onions, pudina, coriander leaves.
 Mix and check the salt and spice.
 If needed add more.

 - Break an egg to a bowl and beat it lightly to mix the yolk and the white uniformly.